hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

     This is a named block where the main product logo linked to your app’s home page will be rendered.
 The `SideNav::HomeLink` component should be added here.
   </C.Property>
   <C.Property @name="<:actions>" @type="named block">
     This is a named block where the header “action” components will be rendered.
-Typically `Hds::Dropdown` components and/or `SideNav::IconButton` components will be added here.
-Special SideNav coordinated styling can be applied to dropdowns by adding the “hds-side-nav__dropdown” class name.
+Typically `Dropdown` components and/or `SideNav::IconButton` components will be added here.
+Special SideNav coordinated styling can be applied to dropdowns by adding the `hds-side-nav__dropdown` class name.
   </C.Property>
 </Doc::ComponentApi>